Skip to main content

 Always fascinated by the beautiful cursive "Bullock's" sign, I went to San Mateo Fashion Island in 1985 to obtain a Bullock's memento.
 My hands, going numb because it was winter, pulled out a dollar, bought a greeting card, and the resulting bag is now a cherished souvenir.
 This is the back of my Bullock's receipt.

 But like all good things, Bullock’s North was not built to last.
+Nordstrom had arrived in the Bay Area in 1981, then Neiman Marcus in 1982.
 By 1983, Federated saw the writing on the (clearance) wall and put the chain up for sale.
 Five stores closed in 1984.
 Nordstrom moved in 4 of them with its sensible shoes and espresso carts.
 And by 1986, even the fabled Bullock's Fashion Island shut its tented doors.

 There were whispers about why the Fashion Island store lingered 3 years longer—contracts, credit card holders, corporate stubbornness—but the truth is lost to time and possibly the dead mall's echo.
 Eventually, the building was razed.
 The tent was folded up for good.